EnableX/voice-api-inbound-ivr/README.md

+# EnableX Programmable Voice API: Inbound Calls and Setup Guide

-# **Basic Client Examples to demonstrate Inbound Calls using Enablex Voice APIs. **
+Explore Fundamental Client Examples for Demonstrating Inbound Calls Using Enablex Programmable Voice APIs.

-This example contains instructions how users can initiate Inbound Calls.
+Prerequisite Checklist:
+Enablex Application Credentials: Ensure you have your APP ID and APP KEY readily available.
+Hosting Environment: You must secure a hosting environment, which can be cloud-based or on a local machine.
+Local Machine Hosting: If opting for local hosting, it's essential to install https://ngrok.com/ to facilitate seamless communication.

+These guidelines provide detailed instructions on how to initiate Inbound Calls, leveraging the capabilities of Enablex Programmable Voice APIs effectively.

 ## Pre-requisite
 - You will need Enablex Application credentials, APP ID and APP KEY.